chris-deluca-transactcampus/fancypants/README.md

 #### The purpose of this exercise is to start a discussion for interviewing purposes.
 The exercise should only take a short amount of time, but it should be completed with care.
 What you create as a part of this exercise will likely be used later in our more formal discussions.

-#### Depending on the type of job you are applying for, you may complete this exercise in any programming language that makes sense (e.g. C#, Angular, SQL (PL/SQL or T/SQL), or ASP.NET).
+#### Depending on the type of job you are applying for, you may complete this exercise in any programming language that makes sense (e.g. C#/.NET Core, Angular, SQL (PL/SQL or T/SQL)).

 ### The overall process will be as follows:
 1. Using the "Application Specification" (found below), please create an application, and any test routines, that completely fulfills the requirements found in the Application Specification